History of Basque whaling: Northern Norway

 In Finnmark (Northern Norway) the Basques received the same undue treatment they had met with in Spitsbergen and Iceland, this time from the Dano-Norwegian crown.
 Here, they hunted the "nordkaper" or North Atlantic right whale.
-One of the first may have been a Spanish Basque whaleship that was said to have been at Kjelvik, Magerøya, in 1614.
+One of the first may have been a Southern Basque whaleship that was said to have been at Kjelvik, Magerøya, in 1614.
 This may have been the same "Biscayan" ship that was forced to pay a fee of twenty "oxheads" of whale oil and 100 Spanish "Reales" to the sheriff at Vardø.
 The following year, 1615, a vessel from Mutriku went to Northern Norway, as well as two from San Sebastian and two from the French Basque region.
 The Dano-Norwegian crown, on hearing of unlicensed whalers fishing in their waters, sent a naval expedition to Northern Norway, confiscating 600 oxheads of oil from the San Sebastian ships and seizing one of the French Basques, confiscating 500 oxheads of oil from them, and sending the other vessel home.
 The presence of Basque whalers in these waters continued to be recorded into the 1620s.
 They may have sent expeditions to Northern Norway as late as 1688–90, as secondary literature claims that a whaleship out of San Sebastián was present at Vannfjord, Magerøya during those seasons.